zhonghan721/tp/docs/UserGuide.md

 **Examples:**

 - `delivery edit 1 --status CANCELLED --note Sudden overseas business trip to attend to.` </br>
-  Edits Delivery 1's Delivery Status to CANCELLED and edits the delivery's note.
-(If delivery previously did not have a note, a note will be created to the delivery)
+  Edits Delivery Status of the delivery ,with Delivery ID of 1, to CANCELLED and edits the note of the Delivery.
+  (If delivery does not have a note, a note will be created to the delivery)
 - `delivery edit 2 --name Vanilla Cake --customer 3` </br>
-  Edits Delivery 2's name to Vanilla Cake as it was misspelled and edits the customer to Customer 3 as User accidentally typed in 2 instead. \
+  Edits Delivery with the ID of 2's Delivery Name to Vanilla Cake as it was misspelled and edits the customer to Customer 3 as User accidentally typed in 2 instead. \
   **Before:**
   ![Screenshot 2023-10-31 at 4.07.02 PM.png](..%2F..%2FScreenshot%202023-10-31%20at%204.07.02%20PM.png)
   **After:**